Package org.syncany.crypto

 public static byte[] createRandomArray(int size)

-implementation of the currently active JVM.
+Creates a random array of bytes using the defaultSecureRandomimplementation of the currently active JVM.
 The returned array can be used as a basis for secret keys, IVs or salts.- Parameters:

-- Size of the returned array (in bytes)- Returns:
+size- Size of the returned array (in bytes)- Returns:

 - Returns a random byte array (using a secure pseudo random generator)